Charting the new physics through one-loop effects in the muon magnetic dipole moment: Properties of the elementary functions

 $\bullet$ Inverse trigonometric functions\\[1ex] The inverse tangent is labelled as $\mr{tan}^{-1}(z)\equiv\mr{arctan}(z)$, and similar for the other inverse trigonometric functions.
 The domain of $z$ is all real numbers, while the range of usual principal value for $\mr{arctan}(z)$ is $(-\pi/2,\pi/2)$.
-Here are the part of the properties:
+Here are some of the properties:

-The Taylor series of inverse tangent is as follows:
+The Taylor series expansion of the inverse tangent is as follows:

 $\bullet$ Inverse hyperbolic functions\\[1ex] The inverse hyperbolic tangent function is defined as

 The domain of $z$ is $(-1,1)$, while the range of $\mr{arctanh}(z)$ is $(-\infty,\infty)$.
 It has the following properties: